UPDATED 8th July 2021

 Once you have satisfied the above requirements, you should be issued with a Permanent Residency card without undue delay.
 The card looks almost identical to the standard green Residency Card, but has different wording to reflect that you are now a Permanent Resident.
 This card then allows you to live and work indefinitely in Spain and to enjoy state benefits where applicable.
 You can also generally move between other EU member states and stay in any given state for up to 3 months without obtaining additional paperwork.

-Financial/ Tax Residency Applicable to UK Nationals AND other EU Nationals
+Financial/ Tax Residency AND other EU Nationals

 Regardless of whether you have basic Residency or full Permanent Residency, you are legally required to take certain additional steps to inform relevant parties that you are now in fact resident.
 These include your bank, your employer and of course, the Spanish tax office (Agencia Tributaria).